hashicorp/terraform-provider-rightscale/website/docs/r/cm_server.markdown

 page_title: "Rightscale: server"
 sidebar_current: "docs-rightscale-datasource-server"
 description: |-
-  Create and maintain a server
+  Create and maintain a RightScale server
 ---

 # rightscale_server

-Use this resource to create, update or destroy a server
+Use this resource to create, update or destroy a RightScale server

 ## Example Usage : Basic configuration of a server resource